 It looks like a delicious rich gravy but is a much spicier and flavourful treat for your taste buds and is definitely one of the best things to do in Riviera Maya.

-As you hike, swim or drive through some parts of this region, you will enjoy seeing the gum trees, the ceiba and chacah trees – all believed to be sacred to the Maya people.
-Walk through the eco Xcaret Park to enjoy fun activities like floating along rivers, getting up close with some incredible bird life, turtles and colorful butterflies.
+As you hike, swim or drive through some parts of this region, you will enjoy seeing the gum trees, the ceiba and chacha trees – all believed to be sacred to the Maya people.
+Walkthrough the eco Xcaret Park to enjoy fun activities like floating along rivers, getting up close with some incredible birdlife, turtles and colourful butterflies.